 I didn’t ask how the sheep bargained for their unmolested existence.

-The royal islands
+The private royal islands of Johor

 Not all islands in the area are technically open to the public.
 Some have been bought over by the Johor royal family and are private property.
 You’d know which ones these are, if they are left unoccupied.
 They’re the ones with the no trespassing signs.